OpenCDSS/cdss-app-statemod-python/README.md

 ### Download necessary repositories ###

+Several Python repositories are used, matching Java code that was ported to Python for this prototype.
+Each repository is cloned to collectively result in the StateMod Python software.

 1. Create a folder:  `C:\Users\user\cdss-dev\StateMod-Python\git-repos`
 2. Using Git Bash:
 	1. `cd` to the `git-repos` folder.
 	2. Clone main repository: `git clone https://github.com/OpenCDSS/cdss-app-statemod-python.git`
 	3. `cd cdss-app-statemod-python/build-util`
-	4. Run `build-util/git-clone-all-sm.sh` and follow through the prompts.
+	4. Run `git-clone-all-sm.sh` and follow the prompts to clone related repositories.
 	This will automatically download the remaining repositories locally.

 ### Set up a StateMod-Python project in PyCharm ###

 PyCharm uses a "project" to manage software.
 This is different than Eclipse/Java, which uses a workspace that contains multiple projects.
-Because it is easy to set up a PyCharm project and because project files may vary for different developers, it is best to NOT store project files in repositories.
+Because it is easy to set up a PyCharm project and because project files will be modified for different developers, it is best to NOT store PyCharm project files in repositories.
 Therefore, the following steps describe how to set up a new Python project that use multiple GitHub repositories, each containing Python code.
 This approach can be revised later if a better approach is determined.